 I'll tell ya why!

 But first, some administrative business.
-I'm going to refer to Victor's creation as Jake from now on, because I refuse to call him "the monster."
+I'm going to refer to Victor's creation as Jack from now on, because I refuse to call him "the monster."
 That's mean!
 He has feelings too ya know!

 Okay, now that we have that settled, on to business.

 The first part of the tragedy here is twofold.
-Dr. Victor obsessively works to create Jake, never looking up long enough to wonder whether he should be creating Jake, then the minute he succeeds, and I mean literally the second he succeeds, he freaks out and runs away, horrified by what he's done.
+Dr. Victor obsessively works to create Jack, never looking up long enough to wonder whether he should be creating Jack, then the minute he succeeds, and I mean literally the second he succeeds, he freaks out and runs away, horrified by what he's done.

 So first he abandons his creation, a conscious, sentient being.
 Dad of the Year right here.

-The second fold is that Jake knows.
+The second fold is that Jack knows.
 He is fully aware that his creator has abandoned him and that he has no purpose in life.

 And that really is tragic.
 Knowing that you are not wanted by your creator is the ultimate kick in the ass/terrible rejection.

-Therein lies the second aspect of Jake's tragedy: he's all alone.
+Therein lies the second aspect of Jack's tragedy: he's all alone.
 Anyone who looks upon him freaks out, calls him a monster and tries to hurt him or run away.

 He has no place in this world.